awslabs/project-lakechain/README.md

 ## 🚀 Getting Started

-> [!Important]
 > 👉 Head to our [documentation](https://awslabs.github.io/project-lakechain/) which contains all the information required to understand the project, and quickly start building!

 ## What's Lakechain ❓

 Project Lakechain is an experimental framework based on the [AWS Cloud Development Kit (CDK)](https://github.com/aws/aws-cdk) that makes it easy to express and deploy scalable document processing pipelines on AWS using infrastructure-as-code.
 It emphasizes on modularity of pipelines, and provides **40+** ready to use components for prototyping complex document pipelines that can scale out of the box to millions of documents.

-This project has been designed to help AWS customers build and scale different types of document processing pipelines, ranging a wide array of use-cases including Metadata Extraction, Document Conversion, NLP analysis, Text Summarization, Text Translation, Audio Transcription, Computer Vision, [Retrieval Augmented Generation](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models-customize-rag.html) pipelines, and much more!
+This project has been designed to help AWS customers build and scale different types of document processing pipelines, ranging a wide array of use-cases including *metadata extraction*, *document conversion*, *NLP analysis*, *text summarization*, *translations*, *audio transcriptions*, *computer vision*, *[Retrieval Augmented Generation](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models-customize-rag.html) pipelines*, and much more!

 ## Show me the code ❗